 Eliminate food sources

 You may also want to invest in sealable trash cans, which are challenging to topple and reach, and in turn, discourage the wild animals from trying to obtain the food within.

-Lastly, some prevention steps for your pet; if you’re worried about your dog being bitten by wild animals, you could try training it to ignore distractions.
+Lastly, here are some prevention steps for your pet.
+If you’re worried about your dog being bitten by wild animals, you could try training it to ignore distractions.
 While this is difficult, reducing your pet’s tendency to bark and chase after everything that moves helps keep it safe.